Harisabdullah/Blogs-MicroServices/README.md

 ```shell
 npm install
 ```
 3. Deployment configs can be found in the `infra/k8s` directory.
 Make sure to change the deployment files to your own username.
 You must also have ingress-nginx installed with Docker.
-Run the following command to apply the deployment configs:
+Run the following command to apply the deployment configs: (Will be working with skaffold in newer projects).
 ``` shell
 kubectl apply .
 ```